Introduction

 The reagents used in the assay are summarised below:

-1. A series of dilutions [e.g. 1/5, 1/10, 1/20, 1/40, 1/80 etc] of the reference plasma standard and the test plasma are made in buffered saline.
+1. A series of dilutions [e.g. 1/5, 1/10, 1/20, 1/40, 1/80 etc.] of the reference plasma standard and the test plasma are made in buffered saline.
 The dilutions are generally chosen to reflect the Factor levels that are being measured.
-It does not matter which clotting factor you are assaying, you will always need to make a series of dilutions.
-Dilutions are selected so that there is a linear relationship between concentration (plotted on a logarithmic scale) and the clotting time (plotted on a logarithmic scale).
+It does not matter which clotting factor is being assayed, a series of dilutions is always required.
+Dilutions are selected so that there is a linear relationship between the concentration (plotted on a logarithmic scale) and the clotting time (plotted on a logarithmic scale) and in addition the dilutions are chosen so that the clotting times for the test sample fall within the range obtained for the reference plasma sample.

 In general [but not always] a 1/10 dilution is taken to represent 100% [100 IU/dL or 1.00 IU/mL] and the following table illustrates the concentrations of the clotting factor with increasing dilutions if a 1/10 dilution is assumed to have 100% [100 IU/dL or 1.00 IU/mL].